-We are committed to promoting advanced riding technique, motorcycle safety, restoration, and mechanical discourse, the club supports a casual social agenda (monthly breakfast and dinner meetings), in addition to occasional technical sessions or more structured classes.
+We are committed to promoting advanced riding techniques, motorcycle safety, restoration, and mechanical discourse, the club supports a casual social agenda (monthly breakfast and dinner meetings), in addition to occasional technical sessions or more structured classes.

 A brief description of the Mac-Pac by Tom Cutter.